Beta is live, 0 / 200 seats claimed

 }

 No chat history.
-No task content.
+No task bodies.
 No comments.
-Every request is independent — when the response is sent, it disappears from server memory.
+No DM transcripts.
+Each request is independent.
+When the response leaves the server, all of it disappears from memory.

 Open source · auditable